openshift/training/beta-3-setup.md

 applications is "router.default.local", which is most likely unusable in your environment.

-#### Implications of Quota enforcement
+### Implications of Quota Enforcement on Scaling
 Quotas have implications one may not immediately realize.
-As `root` assign a quota to the sinatra project.
+As `root` assign a quota to the `sinatra` project.

     osc create -f quota.json -n sinatra

-As `Joe` scale your application up to three replicas by setting your Replication Controller's `replicas` value to 3.
+As `joe` scale your application up to three replicas by setting your Replication Controller's `replicas` value to 3.

     osc get rc